Skip to main content

 Medium impact

-Charitable donations via Gift Aid extend your basic-rate band by the gross amount of the donation.
-A £100 donation is worth £125 to the charity, and higher-rate taxpayers can reclaim £25 via Self Assessment.
+Charitable donations made under Gift Aid extend the basic-rate band by the gross amount of the donation.
+The charity reclaims an extra 25p in the pound from HMRC; higher-rate and additional-rate taxpayers can claim back the difference between their rate and basic rate via Self Assessment.

 Medium impact